NoLtour/Uni-notes/Aerodynamics/3 Potential flow/Potential flow Overview.md

 # Potential flow Overview

 #### Intro and contents
 Potential flow is [[inviscid flow|inviscid]] hence is not useful for calculating drag, however it is quite accurate at predicting lift and giving a reasonably accurate estimation of the flow around an object.
-It is very useful for early stages of development since it's quick and not computationally intensive.
+It is very useful for early stages of development since it's quick and not computationally [[putting a meme here|intensive]].

 Contents:
 - [[coordinate system being used in potential flow (stupid)]]